St. Louis Medical Malpractice Lawyer | Ott Law Firm

 Medical Care in St. Louis

 Serious medical injuries and complications in St. Louis are typically treated at Barnes-Jewish Hospital (Washington University Medical Center) and SSM Health Saint Louis University Hospital (SLU).
-Ott Law Firm coordinates with providers at these institutions to gather medical records, document your injuries, and build the strongest possible case.
+Ott Law Firm coordinates with providers to gather medical records and document the harm relevant to the claim.

 Filing Deadlines for St. Louis Residents

 Missouri medical malpractice claims usually have a shorter filing deadline than ordinary injury claims.
 RSMo 516.105 generally requires filing within two years, subject to limited exceptions that must be evaluated carefully.
-Do not wait — evidence deteriorates and witnesses become unavailable.
-Ott Law Firm recommends contacting an attorney as soon as possible after the suspected malpractice to begin preserving the evidence your case depends on.
+Evidence deteriorates and witnesses become unavailable, so contact an attorney promptly after the suspected malpractice.

 Related Practice Areas